File too big for an email attachment yet again?

 Large videos in Marketing

-In the age of video marketing, marketing departments are involved in the production of video campaigns on a daily basis.
+In the age of video marketing, marketing departments are involved in producing video campaigns daily.

 Why are video files often so large?